 A Package Manager makes it easy to upgrade to newer versions when they are released.
-Generally the instructions in the CLFS and BLFS Book can be used to upgrade to the newer versions.
+Generally the instructions in CLFS and CBLFS can be used to upgrade to the newer versions.
 Here are some points that you should be aware of when upgrading packages, especially on a running system.